 - Don’t feel disheartened or frustrated; it’s possible that they just aren’t ready yet.
 Let them know that you’re there for them if or when they decide they want to talk.

 4. Encourage support.
 It's important that the person is directed to support.
 Whether you encourage them to talk to a teacher, parent or helpline, there are people that can help.
-We list a number of support services and helplines at the end of this guide.
+We list a number of support services and helplines under ‘Good stuff from elsewhere’ below.

 You might want to say something like the following: